 Hotel Zentik Project – This is a special place and worth your attention.
 Adults Only.
-Location – Calle 30 #192C (X 27 Y 29) Fernando Novelo cost $300/night + tx for 2 .
+Location – Calle 30 #192C (X 27 Y 29) Fernando Novelo cost $173 and up/night + tx for 2 .
 The hotel features an underground cave/spa with warm (34-37C) saline water.
 Valladolid insider tip – pool is open 24 hours for guests.

 There are many smaller hotels in Valladolid within easy walking distance of the attractions, restaurants and bars.
 Prices shown are for double occupancy and in USD.
 Tax not included.

-We have eaten at a number of restaurants in Valladolid.
+We have eaten at all of these restaurants in Valladolid.
 These are some of our favourites: (no particular order)